krwhlee15/woodbot-labs/Lab2/design_decision_estimator.md

 # Design Decisions: Sensors
 ## Objective
-We like to select a state estimators that would be necessary for Woodbot to solve a particular problem.
+We like to select a state estimator that would be necessary for Woodbot to solve a particular problem.
-Depending on sets of sensors we pick, we can do state estimations which maybe necessary for our applications.
+Depending on uncertainties we have in the system and requirements, our decisions will be determined.

 ### We like to

-- Narrow down sets of sensors that meets necessity and sufficiency
+- Narrow down state estimators that meet necessity and sufficiency
-- Visit each options for potential use cases (applications, state estimations)
+- Visit each option for what we need to implement them
+- Consider what assumptions we need to make and what we can or cannot observe
-- Reduce work loads for the later labs (by eliminating infeasible sets of sensors)
+- Reduce work loads for the later labs (by eliminating infeasible or inadequate estimators)
-- Conduct design engineering decisions with proper supports.
+- Conduct design engineering decisions with proper supports

 This will require you to fill out missing parts for full credits.